A reinforcement learning approach to rare trajectory sampling: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work we have highlighted a unified framework for developing numerical approaches to study questions about statistical ensembles of trajectories, with a particular focus on ensembles consisting of rare trajectories of some original dynamics.
-We have seen how gradient optimization of a sampling dynamics for these trajectory ensembles naturally leads to a set of algorithms which resemble a regularized form of reinforcement learning, closely related to maximum-entropy reinforcement learning.
-These algorithms were developed in a finite time setting, elaborating on the range of possible modifications to learning algorithms and choices of function approximations developed in the reinforcement learning literature.
-We then adapted the approach for time-homogeneous problems which have no unique time and can be viewed as single unending trajectories, such as statistics of time-averaged observables, and described how this connects to the theory of large deviations for Markov processes and its relationship with optimal control theory.
-This development was supplemented by two examples: generating random walk excursions with the correct probabilities for the finite time case, and statistics of the time-averaged current for a particle on a ring in the infinite time case.
+In this work we have highlighted a general approach for developing numerical approaches to study questions about statistical ensembles of trajectories, with a particular focus on ensembles consisting of rare trajectories of some original dynamics.
+We have shown that gradient based optimization of a sampling dynamics for these trajectory ensembles naturally maps onto a regularized form of reinforcement learning, closely related to maximum-entropy reinforcement learning.
+We used this connection to pedagogically develop algorithms in a finite time setting, a key ingredient being the extensive use of value functions, a first in the rare trajectory sampling literature.
+Reviewing a range of modifications to learning algorithms and choices of function approximations found in the reinforcement learning literature, we saw just how many possibilities this connection makes available for the study of rare trajectories.
+We then adapted the approach for time-homogeneous problems which have no unique time and can be viewed as single unending trajectories, for the study of statistics of time-averaged observables, and described how this connects to the theory of large deviations for Markov processes and its relationship with optimal control theory.
+This development was supplemented by two examples: generating random walker excursions with the correct probabilities for the finite time case, and statistics of the time-averaged current for a particle on a ring in the infinite time case.

-There is a wide range of possible avenues for future research building on what we have presented here.
-An obvious one is using these algorithms to tackle more sophisticated problems than the simple examples we used as illustration, making use of neural networks to achieve effective sampling when there is no other obvious approach.
-Beyond this, interesting generalizations and extensions include: